TomacTh/inception/README.md

 - FTP
 - SSH

 The whole setup is pre-configured and persistent on deployment.
-A simple bash script `update_data.sh` is present to update and backup files such as wordpress filesystem, database and static website.
+A simple bash script `update.sh` is present to update and backup files such as wordpress filesystem, database and static website.
 Several volumes have been set up to serve one or more containers.

 Nginx serves multiple applications:
  - Wordpress website